kirsten-hugh/portfolio/README.md

 ### 2023 Top 100 NBA Players Visualizations
 - I completed this project my final semester of graduate school, Decemeber 2023, for a data visualization class.
-- I created all the visualizations in Tableau with input from my team and designed the presentation (slides can be found in my NBA Project GitHub folder).
+- I created all the visualizations in Tableau with input from my team and designed the presentation (for a more in-depth explanation of the visualizations, slides can be found in my NBA Project GitHub folder).

 #### Objective:
 This project aims to conduct a detailed analysis of the top 100 NBA players’ performance,